List of Wednesday characters: Eugene Ottinger

 Eugene Ottinger (portrayed by Moosa Mostafa) is a Swarmer student at Nevermore Academy.
 He is shown to control bees and has a bee house on Nevermore Academy's property where he raises them.
+He becomes good friends with Wednesday when she joins his beekeeping club.
+On Outreach Day, Wednesday defends him from bullies and he covers for her as she looks for information on Joseph Crackstone, though they are both caught.

+As part of Wednesday's investigation, they decide to stake out a cave suspected of belonging to the Hyde.
+Wednesday postponed their vigil when she went to the Raven Dance, but Eugene ignored her warning not to go into the woods alone.
+As a result, he is mauled by the Hyde, putting him in a coma.

+Wednesday, blaming herself for the incident, visited him in the hospital and met his two mothers during Parents' Weekend.
+After waking up, Eugene gave her the description of a person that he witnessed setting fire to the cave.
+This helps Wednesday deduce that Marilyn Thornhill is Laurel Gates.
+During Crackstone's attack on Nevermore he saves Wednesday by attacking Gates with a swarm of bees, before Wednesday knocks her out.

 In season two, Eugene becomes Pugsley's roommate as a favor to Wednesday.
-His powers have also expanded that he can now more control various types of invertebrates instead of just bees.
+His powers have also expanded such that he can now control more arthopods than bees.
 After Pugsley was abducted, Isaac Night later used him to deliver a message to Wednesday.
-Following the deaths of Isaac Night and Françoise Galpin, Eugene officially becomes friends with Pugsley and plans to visit his house someday.
+Following the deaths of Isaac Night and Françoise Galpin, Eugene officially becomes friends with Pugsley, who plans to visit his house over the summer break.

 Ritchie Santiago

 Ritchie Santiago (portrayed by Luyanda Unati Lewis-Nyawo) is the deputy at Jericho's sheriff department who worked under Donovan Galpin.

 In season two, Ritchie became the new sheriff after Galpin resigned.
 Following the death of Professor Orloff, Ritchie intimidates Barry Dort into letting the sheriff's department provide security for Nevermore.
-She was present when Bianca brainwashed Dort into confessing to her crimes.
-After Ajax turned Dort to stone and is shattered by the burning chandelier, Ritchie had forensics pick up Dort's pieces.
-With Nevermore closed early again in light of the incident and Pugsley being abducted, Ritchie leads the sheriff's department in looking for Puglsey and his abductors.
-When the sheriff's department arrived at Nevermore upon being summoned by Gomez, Ritchie was among those that witnessed Françoise's suicide by falling to her death.
+She is present when Bianca brainwashes Dort into confessing his crimes.
+After Dort is turned to stone by Ajax and shattered by a chandelier, Ritchie has forensics pick up Dort's pieces.
+With Nevermore closed early again in light of the incident and Pugsley being abducted, Ritchie leads the sheriff's department in looking for Pugsley and his abductors.
+When the sheriff's department arrives at Nevermore upon being summoned by Gomez, Ritchie is among those that witnessed Françoise's suicide by falling to her death.